benhoneywill/hikerherd/README.md

 hikerherd is a passion project of mine.
 I want to avoid scope creep and keep my own creative freedom over the codebase and application.
 Pull requests for new features are a lot of work first to review and then to maintain, therefore I am not looking for code contributions for new features.

+Code contributions for bug fixes with tests are very welcome, as are documentation contributions.

-If you have ideas for the project or need help with anything, I would still love to hear from you.
+If you have ideas for the project or need help with anything, I would love to hear from you.
 Visit the [GitHub Discussions](https://github.com/benhoneywill/hikerherd/discussions) to start a conversation.

 Bug reports are welcome!
 Please [open an issue](https://github.com/benhoneywill/hikerherd/issues/new/choose) here on github.
-Code contributions for bug fixes with tests are also very welcome, as are documentation contributions.

 ## Show your support